Daymepro/sample-crud-app/README.md

 ## 📝 Backend License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/eltonlazzarin/angular-products-crud/blob/master/LICENSE) for more information.

 ## 🚀 Frontend Technologies